melezhik/outthentic/README.md

 # story.check

   I am OK
-  I am outhentic
+  I am outthentic

 ```
 Story check is a bunch of lines stdout should match.
-Here we require to have `I am OK' and `I am outhentic' lines in stdout.
+Here we require to have `I am OK' and `I am outthentic' lines in stdout.

 - Run a story: